CSCfi/csc-user-guide/docs/computing/compiling.md

 ## Building CPU applications

-In CSC clusters C/C++ and Fortran applications can be build with Intel or GNU compiler suites.
-The Intel module is loaded by default, and it can changed to GNU with the command:
+C/C++ and Fortran applications can be build with Intel or GNU compiler suites.
+The Intel module is loaded by default, and it can changed to GNU with the command:  FIXME: what is default?

 ```bash
 module swap intel gcc